yonas-fsaha/chat-app-with-nodejs/README.md

 ## Customizing the listening port

-To configure the port that the app listens on at startup, copy the file
+To configure the port that the app